aprilhong/NLP_restaurant_reviews/README.md

 ### Project Summary

 Sentiment analysis of restaurant reviews provides valuable insights into customer satisfaction, identifies trends, improves service, informs marketing strategies, and helps analyze competition.
 For this project, I used [Kaggle's dataset](https://www.kaggle.com/datasets/ziadmostafa1/restaurant-reviews) containing real restaurant reviews with labels indicating whether the customer liked or disliked the restaurant.
 To prepare the text data for machine learning models, I applied text preprocessing techniques such as tokenization, lemmatization, stop word removal, and part of speech tagging.
 Next, I trained and evaluated the data using 5 different algorithms to classify customer reviews as positive or negative.
 Ultimately, the Navies Bayes emerged as the champion model.
-Lastly, I integrated model into a [ Streamlit Web Application](https://restaurantreviewspredict.streamlit.app/) to predict customer sentiment based on new reviews.
+Lastly, I integrated model into a [Streamlit Web Application](https://restaurantreviewspredict.streamlit.app/) to predict customer sentiment based on new reviews.

-### Project Objective
-- Conduct a **Sentiment Analysis** to predict customer satisfaction
-- Train a machine learning model to automatically determine if a review is positive or negative
+Tools
+Skills: NLP Text Preprocessing, Lemmatization, Tokenization, Python,

-### File Descriptions
+<details><summary>File Descriptions </summary>

 - [data/raw](data/raw): stores the raw, unprocessed data used for analysis
   - [Restaurant_Reviews.tsv](data\raw\Restaurant_Reviews.tsv): raw dataset from [Kaggle](https://www.kaggle.com/datasets/ziadmostafa1/restaurant-reviews)
 - [models](models): folder containing all trained machine learning models and the results of model evaluation (accuracy)